intel/compute-runtime/README.md

 ## License

-The Intel(R) Graphics Compute Runtime for OpenCL(TM) is distributed under the MIT.
+The Intel(R) Graphics Compute Runtime for OpenCL(TM) is distributed under the MIT License.

 You may obtain a copy of the License at: